 - Don’t make yourself a target- don’t isolate yourself in areas where nobody else is around (locals or tourists).
 Don’t get super drunk late at night by yourself.

-These may seem like common sense suggestions, but they’re worth mentioning, because I’ve done solo trips to Playa Del Carmen following these suggestions, and had no issues whatsoever.
+These may seem like common sense suggestions, but they’re worth mentioning.
+I’ve done solo trips to Playa Del Carmen, Cancun, and Tulum following these suggestions, and had no issues whatsoever.
 It also gives you a good idea of just how safe Mexico is for tourists, it’s like visiting any other country- if you go looking for trouble, you’ll find it, so just be careful and keep your wits about you, and you’ll be fine.

-News reports shouldn’t stop you from visiting this amazing spot.
+News reports shouldn’t stop you from visiting this amazing destination.
 My advice to you is simple: be discreet, practice common sense, don’t go looking for trouble- and you’ll be fine.